tomaslin/tldr_spinnaker/recipes/cleanup.md

 ```
 trigger.parentExecution.stages.?[ status == 'TERMINAL' ][0].name == 'Jenkins'
 ```

-4. add any stages contingent after this stage.
+You can then add any stages that clean up after this stage.